cp3402-students/project-team1cns/deployment.md

 * The branch is then merged into the development branch, which incorporates this newly created code in the main development

- ## Workflow

-Depending on the type of site you want to build, you'll need to create custom content, which can come in many shapes and sizes.
-This process can take a lot of time, which is why I decided to download and import the WordPress Codex's Theme Unit Test, allowing you to test for all the basics.

 ## Local Environments & IDE - USB Webserver and VScode

 Our group found that USB Webserver was the easiest way to locally host wordpress on an apache server.
 Here is the setup for the server:

 1. First install "usbwebserver_v8.6.5.zip" at (https://usbwebserver.yura.mk.uahttps://usbwebserver.yura.mk.ua)
 2. Download the latest version of wordpress (https://en-au.wordpress.org/download/)